-3. If necessary, loosen the axle nut and LEFT SIDE adjuster until belt just moves off the right flange and begins to track down the center of the driven sprocket flange during forward wheel rotation.
+3. If necessary, loosen the axle bolt and LEFT SIDE adjuster until belt just moves off the right flange and begins to track down the center of the driven sprocket flange during forward wheel rotation.

-It may be necessary to loosen the axle nut and tap the left end of the axle to ensure it moves forward when the adjuster is loosened.
-The axle nut must be retightened to the ADJUSTMENT SPECIFICATION before proceeding.
+It may be necessary to loosen the axle bolt and tap the right end of the axle to ensure it moves forward when the adjuster is loosened.
+The axle bolt must be retightened to the ADJUSTMENT SPECIFICATION before proceeding.

-- 4. Rear wheel alignment is satisfactory when the drive belt remains centered on driven sprocket during forward and backward wheel rotation.
-Sprocket teeth should be visible from both sides of the drive belt. - 5.
-Verify that drive belt tension is still within specification. - 6.
-Tighten rear axle nut to FINAL specification.
+4. Rear wheel alignment is satisfactory when the drive belt remains centered on driven sprocket during forward and backward wheel rotation.
+Sprocket teeth should be visible from both sides of the drive belt.

+- 5. Verify that drive belt tension is still within specification. - 6.
+Tighten rear axle bolt to FINAL specification.

-Axle Nut Torque (FINAL TIGHTENING): Final Torque: 65 ft lbs (88 Nm)
+TORQUE Axle Bolt Torque (FINAL TIGHTENING): Final Torque: 65 ft lbs (88 Nm)